-This outdoor summer art activity is brought to you by Jean of The Artful Parent.
+This water balloon painting art activity is brought to you by Jean of The Artful Parent.

 Surely we can just state this as a fact, right?
 Up there with we all need plenty of hugs, sleep and chocolate?

 My two girls and their friends go through crazy amounts of water balloons during the warm weather months.
 Half of the fun seems to be filling them at the outdoor spigot.
 (If they waited for me to fill the water balloons, I’m afraid they wouldn’t be using them nearly as often as they’d like.

 Once the balloons are filled, they use them for everything from the expected (throwing) to the unexpected (as babies, as a pinata, in the sandbox, on the light table, and now as a method of painting.

 Water Balloon Painting

 This idea of painting with water balloons was inspired by my children’s love of water balloons but it’s an idea that I came up with and suggested.

 My four-year-old and two of her preschool friends were on board as soon as I mentioned the words WATER BALLOONS and SWIMMING POOL.
 (This activity is best done with three or more people, but two will work in a pinch.)
 I asked them to get dressed in swimming suits first with the idea that we’d follow the art activity with water play for clean up and summer fun.

 - Water balloons, filled with water, but not so full that they are about to burst*